agata-anastazja/dependency-checker/README.md

 Simple app that, given a name of an npm published package, returns the set of  first-order dependencies for said package.
 It presents the dependencies in a tree view.
-It accounts for asynchronous fetching of dependencies and  caches relevant data so that repeated requests resolve with minimum latency.
+It accounts for asynchronous fetching of dependencies and  caches relevant data so that repeated requests resolve with low latency.

 What makes a good web service?
 API, architecture, data storage, low latency, scalability, monitoring